ryancdickson/www.ccadb.org/cas/incident-report.md

 While Full Incident Reports SHOULD be posted as soon as possible, they MUST be posted within 14 days of the incident’s initial disclosure.

-**For Audit Finding Reports:** Prior to or within 7 calendar days of the corresponding audit report’s issuance date.

 #### When are reports updated?